wspr-ncsu/visiblev8/README.md

 ```bash
 /opt/chromium.org/chromium/chrome --no-sandbox --headless --screenshot  --virtual-time-budget=30000 --user-data-dir=/tmp --disable-dev-shm-usage https://www.google.com
 ```
 and the VisibleV8 logs will be available in the local directory.

 Alternatively, you can download Debian packages from the [releases](https://github.com/wspr-ncsu/visiblev8/releases) page and install them manually.

+To run web-scale measurements using VisibleV8, you can use the [visiblev8-crawler](https://github.com/wspr-ncsu/visiblev8-crawler).

 ## VV8 for Android